brewerdigital-llc/stripe-microservice/README.md

 The following environment variables are required to run the application:
 * `STRIPE_API_KEY` - The API key to use for the Stripe API calls.

 For cloud operation, you can define these environment variables in the AWS Lambda console under each relevant function at https://us-east-2.console.aws.amazon.com/lambda/home?functions&region=us-east-2#/functions.
-For testing, you should define these either in your shell or viaa your IDE's runtime configuration.
+For testing, you should define these either in your shell or via your IDE's runtime configuration.

 ## Use the SAM CLI to build and test locally